BayashiPascal/BCurve/README.md

 # BCurve
-BCurve is C library to manipulate Bezier curves of any dimension and order.
+BCurve is a C library to manipulate Bezier curves of any dimension and order.

+It offers function to create, clone, load, save and modify a curve, to print it, to scale, rotate (in 2D) or translate it, to get its approximate length (sum of distance between control points), to create a BCurve connecting points of a point cloud, to get the weights (coefficients of each control point given the value of the parameter of the curve), and to get the bounding box.